nawinnova/demreg/README.md

 # demreg

-This branch is a work in progress for when things need tweaking or testing
+**This branch is a work in progress for when things need testing or rembering how they work**

 Calculate the Differential Emission Measure (DEM) from solar data using regularised inversion in SSWIDL.